 - The Bravery's "An Honest Mistake" involves a Rube Goldberg device designed to fire a crossbow at a target.
 In the end, the bolt misses.
-The Three Second Silence shows the band's Reaction Shot.
+This trope shows the band's Reaction Shot.

 - Cinderella's video "Don't Know What You've Got (Till It's Gone)" ends with a shot of the band silhouetted on the beach.
 The singer is dancing, the drummer is idly tapping the (now silent) song's rhythm on his legs, and the other two are just standing there.